CheeseCake87/flask-rpc/README.md

 in the way to whatever version of Flask-RPC you are using.

-Other than that, the user is free to use whatever data validation they feel comfortable with, Pydantic, and Marshmallow are good choices.
+Other than that, the user is free to use whatever data validation they feel comfortable with.
+Pydantic, and Marshmallow are good choices.

 The typical request/response cycle is as follows: